baboug/prepcal/README.md

 ```

 See `src/modules/recipes/scripts/README.md` for details.
+Please respect source site robots.txt and terms of service.
+Tune SCRAPE_CONCURRENCY to avoid overloading upstreams.

 ## Emails

 - Real emails are sent via Resend (verification and password reset)
 - For local template preview:
+- In production, set up DNS (SPF, DKIM, DMARC) for your sending domain in Resend to improve deliverability.

 ```bash
 pnpm email:dev